22lavonne/CEG4110-Term-Project-Website/README.md

-# CEG4110 Term Project Website
+# README: CEG4110 Term Project Website

 ## Project Overview:
 * GrumpyChef is an application that allows users to inventory the ingredients in their home, create and share recipes, and generate shopping carts.